Faro Property Insights

 Picture by dronepicr via Flickr

 Those who enjoy fine dining will also find themselves well catered for, with several Michelin-starred restaurants within a short drive from the city.
-Two of the restaurants have been awarded 2-star status; Ocean in Armaçao de Pêra / Porches and the restaurant at the Vila Joya resort, in Gale, near Albufeira.
-Another four have 1-star; Gusto in Almancil, Henrique Leis – Almancil, Sao Gabriel – Almancil and Willie’s – Vilamoura.
+Two of the restaurants have been awarded two-star status; Ocean in Armaçao de Pêra / Porches and the restaurant at the Vila Joya resort, in Gale, near Albufeira.
+Another four have one star; Gusto, Henrique Leis and Sao Gabriel in Almancil and Willie’s in Vilamoura.

 If you like to spend your leisure time enjoying the great outdoors, you will not be disappointed by the beautiful beaches, nature reserves and surrounding countryside and the wide range of activities on offer here.